MileHacker Logo

 The Texas Revolution

 The 19th century brought changes, none more famous than the Battle of the Alamo in 1836.
 This pivotal event occurred during the Texas Revolution, a conflict for independence from Mexico.
 A small group of Texan defenders, including famous figures like Davy Crockett and James Bowie, held out against a much larger Mexican army for 13 days.
-Though they ultimately fell, their bravery fueled the rallying cry "Remember the Alamo!"
+Even though they ultimately fell, their bravery fueled the rallying cry "Remember the Alamo!"
 This battle inspired the Texan forces to secure independence.
-The Alamo stands today as a powerful memorial to sacrifice and the struggle for freedom, drawing millions of visitors annually.
+The Alamo stands today as a powerful memorial to sacrifice and the struggle for freedom, drawing millions of guests annually.
 Its history shapes the identity of San Antonio and Texas as a whole.

 Historical Markers